nalubna/QR-Code-Component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- CSS flexbox

 ### What I learned

-In this project, I learned when to use display block, inline, grid, and flex.
-In this case, I used display flex and set the flex direction to column because if you look at the design preview, it looks like a single column layout.
+I learned when to use display block, inline, grid, and flex.
+And in this case, I used display flex and set the flex direction to column.

 Besides display, I also learned how to make a responsive design, so the website will adjust to fit both mobile and desktop screen sizes.